mukkis74/testframework/README.md

 - Java 11 or higher
 - Maven 3.6.0 or higher
 - Browsers: Chrome, Firefox, Edge, or Safari
+- For Playwright: Node.js 14 or higher (automatically managed by Playwright Maven plugin)

 ## Getting Started